Lowz/mycurrentWIP/readme.md

-Modified RainerAtSpirits HTMLStarterKitPro to enable DOM testing, works in both cli and browser
+Modified RainerAtSpirits HTMLStarterKitPro to enable DOM testing. predefined beforeEach's run once (or at least the bulk of them run once)